Umbrella Insurance for Auto: Extra Liability Protection Explained

 • Does not cover your own vehicle damage or injuries

-• Won't cover business-related liability claims
+• Won't cover business-related or rideshare liability claims

 Raising auto liability limits only increases protection for vehicle-related incidents.
 It doesn't extend to incidents on your property, dog bites, or personal injury lawsuits.
 Also, raising auto limits from $100K to $500K per person may cost significantly more than buying a $1 million umbrella policy on top of a $250K auto limit.

 Umbrella insurance provides multi-policy, broader protection.
 It can also include excess uninsured/underinsured motorist coverage, which is a powerful add-on for drivers in states with high rates of uninsured motorists.
+Given that nuclear verdicts are impacting insurance rates broadly, the depth of umbrella coverage is increasingly valuable.

 The smartest financial move for most households is to carry adequate underlying auto limits (at or above the umbrella requirement threshold) and layer an umbrella policy on top for comprehensive protection.
 This approach gives you both depth and breadth of coverage at the most efficient cost.
+Our guide on car insurance coverage recommendations can help you structure the right baseline before adding an umbrella.
+You can also use our car insurance coverage calculator to estimate how much total liability protection makes sense for your household.

 Frequently Asked Questions